Deutsche Boerse CEO seeks end to insider trading probe - Handelsblatt

-In return, the German stock exchange operator may face a fine of up to 10 million euros (8.6 million pounds) for delaying the announcement of its plans to merge with the London Stock Exchange, the report said.
+In return, the German stock exchange operator may face a fine for delaying the announcement of its plans to merge with the London Stock Exchange, the report said.

 Such a deal could still take several weeks, said Handelsblatt, which cited multiple unnamed sources.